adharshasam/TAE-Data-Competition/README.md

 # TAE-Data-Competition-2022

-This academic contest was held to test students on the application of ML models taught in an SUTD ESD core module: <a href="https://esd.sutd.edu.sg/courses/40220-the-analytics-edge/" target="_blank">40.220 The Analytics Edge</a>.
+This academic contest was held to test students on the application of ML models taught in the SUTD ESD core module: <a href="https://esd.sutd.edu.sg/courses/40220-the-analytics-edge/" target="_blank">40.220 The Analytics Edge</a>.

 This README file consists of all files used by Team 18 to get predictions of general sentiments for tweets found in the test data.